 Can I change flours?

 Yes!
-Your starter can adapt to new flours—just switch gradually or mix types.
+Your starter can adapt.
+Switch gradually or mix types.

 Should I start over if it’s not working?

-Usually not!
-Try reviving a small scoop of your old starter with fresh flour and water—it often comes back stronger than before.
+Usually not.
+Revive a small scoop with fresh flour and water—it often comes back stronger than before.

 Sourdough Starter Health Checklist

-Keep this list handy as a reminder that your starter is doing well:
+Keep this handy to ensure your starter is thriving:

 - Doubles in size within 4–6 hours after feeding